catchakos/Books/README.md

 ### App lifecycle
 No scene support, use of UIApplicationDelegate.
 The AppDelegate creates a window and a Router object.
-The Router then displays a dummy Splash scene while making the Dependencies container and initializing the objects shared between the different screens: APIClient, Persistency & Routing for now, all connected through their corresponding protocols for better decoupling and testing.
+The Router then displays a dummy Splash ViewController while making the Dependencies container and initializing the objects shared between the different screens: APIClient, Persistency & Routing for now, all connected through their corresponding protocols for better decoupling and testing.
+Dependency injection is done by initialization.
+After all dependencies are created, the dummy splash is dismissed and all VCs from now on are CleanSwift VIP ones.
+The dependency container is passed to each VC in its initialization method which configures all VIP parts using the container when needed.

-### Dependencies
+### External dependencies
-External dependencies through SPM only:
+ SPM only:
 - SnapKit - for easy autolayout by code
 - Kingfisher - image async load & cache
 - SnapshotTesting